whosharvari/House-Price-Prediction/README.md

 ##  Overview

-This project focuses on predicting house prices using machine learning by applying **data cleaning, exploratory data analysis (EDA), and feature engineering** to uncover key factors influencing prices.
+This project predicts house prices using machine learning by applying **data cleaning, exploratory data analysis (EDA), and feature engineering** to identify key price drivers.

 ---

 ##  Approach

-* Performed **data cleaning** and handled missing values
+* Cleaned data and handled missing values
-* Conducted **EDA** to identify important trends and relationships
+* Performed EDA to understand feature relationships
-* Applied **feature engineering** to improve model performance
+* Engineered features to improve model performance
-* Encoded categorical variables and scaled features
+* Applied encoding and scaling using a pipeline
 * Built and evaluated regression models using **scikit-learn**

 ---